mike1234-pixel/city-walks-client/README.md

 `npm test <ComponentName>`

+## Deploying

+The live site is on Github Pages.
+To deploy your changes, ensure `main` branch is up to date and run `npm run deploy`.
+This will update the build on the live `gh-pages` branch.

 ## Content Management System

 The app contains a content management system which can be accessed using the Admin Login link in the footer.
 This requires an administrator account.